cverish/campsites-app/README.md

 After doing so, you may need to restart the docker services.

 The API is accessible at `localhost:8000`.
+To view the Swagger docs, visit `localhost:8000/docs` in your browser.

 Data can be uploaded via the `/campsites/upload` endpoint; CSV data files can be found in `/campsites_db/data`.
-The data in these CSVs has been very mildly cleaned from the source data, so I recommend you use this.
+The data in these CSVs has been very mildly cleaned from the source data, so I recommend you use these files.

 ## TODO
 - [ ] apply alembic migration automatically in the docker container
-- [ ] backend campsite filtering and sorting
+- [x] backend campsite filtering and sorting
 - [ ] frontend
 - [ ] tests
 - [ ] linting